 We also offer stem cells, which are a natural, noninvasive procedure that treats the cause of joint pain at its source.
 It offers long-term relief from knee, shoulder, elbow, ankle pain, and more.

 A New Approach to Pain Relief

 In addition to being experts integrative and functional medicine, Chronic Care of Richmond & Regenerative Medicine strives to remain up to date on leading innovations in the healthcare field.
-For those with chronic joint pain, this includes diving into the growing field of stem cell therapy.
+For those with chronic joint pain, this includes diving into the growing field of stem cells.

 This approach to regenerative medicine utilizes mesenchymal stem cells, also known as Wharton’s Jelly, to help the body regenerate and repair damaged tissue.
 This is done without the need for extensive surgery, medications, or steroids.

 Our human cell and tissue products including stem cells have unique regenerative aspects that helps patients regain mobility and find relief without extensive down time or time away from normal activity.
-It is not a surgery or medication so you can drive yourself to your and from your appointment.
+It is not a surgery or medication so you can drive yourself to and from your appointment.
 The stimulation of stem cells helps natural growth factors repair and regrow.
 This is especially useful for bone on bone knee pain, herniated discs, bulging discs, degenerative conditions, and other pain relief needs.